faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 When a computer was under both heavy network load and disk load the system would

 The crash was due corruption on disk.
-There was a zero very 64 bytes.
+There were zeroes very 64 bytes.
 It was the cache line size of the computer.
 The memory board was not wired up correctly causing noise at 64 byte boundaries picked up by the disk ribbon cable sitting next to it.

 This was seen during the development of Sun Volume Systems Group prototype hardware build.